fbpx

 Timber Shuttering

-Timber is the most popular formwork material and presents the cheaper option for smaller projects.
-Aim for the timber to not contains knots and to be resistant to splitting.
+Builders use timber as the most popular and affordable formwork material for smaller projects.
+Choose timber without knots and resistant to splitting.

-Timber shuttering is commonly associated with vertical structures, where bracing elements need to be strong enough to withstand the pressure of freshly poured concrete.
+Builders commonly use timber shuttering for vertical structures, where strong bracing elements withstand the pressure of freshly poured concrete.

 If you’re constructing a wall, we recommend using adjustable kickers to space the wall shutters from the centre of the wall.
 Adjustable kickers can be single-sided or double-sided for wide walls or when a war bar is present.